abdelmonem55/learn-rust/multisig-factory.md

  .function_call(
 ```

-here we are creating a variable and call chain of instance functions on it and this is because here we are returning same object from the function
+here we are creating a variable and call chain of instance functions on it and this is because here we are returning same object from the function.

 ---